 - 13 cooking modes: Soup, Meat, Steam, Poultry, Dessert, Sauté, Rice, Timer, Preset Time Warm, Porridge, and Beans

 - 24-hour delay timer and auto timer

 - Includes condensation cup, mixing spoon, and stainless-steel steaming rack

-Cook for 4 to 6 people with the Cosori 6 Quart 8-in-1 Multi-Functional Programmable Pressure Cooker offering many ways to personalize your method of cooking.
+Cook for 4 to 6 people with the Cosori 6 Quart 8-in-1 Multi-Functional Programmable unit offering many ways to personalize your method of cooking.
 With amazing smart control programs and ETL, UL, and FDA certification along with food-grade, dishwasher-safe stainless steel, you can ensure to get quality and function in the same cooker.
-Due to its user-friendliness and reliable, versatile technology, the Cosori 8-in-one Programmable Pressure Cooker is ideal for both beginners and experts in pressure cooking.
+Due to its user-friendliness and reliable, versatile technology, the Cosori 8-in-oneis ideal for both beginners and experts.

-- 8 ways to cook: Pressure Cooker, Hot Pot, Slow Cooker, Rice Cooker, Sauté/Browning, Warmer, Yogurt Maker, and Steamer
+- 8 additional ways to cook: Hot Pot, Slow Cooker, Rice Cooker, Sauté/Browning, Warmer, Yogurt Maker, and Steamer

 - 17 presets: Slow Cook, Meat/Stew, Poultry, Soup, Beans/Chili, White Rice, Brown Rice, Bake Multigrain, Hot Pot, Steam Vegetables, Pasta/Boil, Steam Potatoes, Yogurt, Sauté/Brown, Reheat, and Automatic Keep Warm.